 Matters are generally heard in the court nearest to where the offence allegedly occurred.
 If you have multiple matters, they may be referred to different courts.
 If you wish to have all the matters dealt with at once, in the same court, try to persuade the agencies involved to agree to attend a single hearing.
 You can also ask the Magistrates’ Court to list the cases at the same court, for a single hearing.
 For more information on court procedures, see “Appearing in the Magistrates’ Court”.

-The Special Circumstances List is a specific forum just for special circumstances applications and is presided over by a judicial registrar rather than by a magistrate.
+The Special Circumstances List at the Melbourne Magistrates’ Court is a specific forum just for special circumstances applications and is presided over by a judicial registrar rather than by a magistrate.
 Hearings in the Special Circumstances List are different to open court hearings because these hearings focus on identifying and addressing the issues underlying the “offending behaviour” of people with special circumstances.
 Generally, people whose matters are determined in the Special Circumstances List obtain better outcomes than if they are sentenced in open court, as there is a greater chance that their personal circumstances will be taken into account and be given substantial weight in sentencing.

 Having entered a guilty plea, the judicial registrar can consider the relevant special circumstances that the application is based on.
 While all the normal sentencing options for an open court hearing are available in a special circumstances hearing, most often, defendants in the Special Circumstances List have their matters dismissed, or adjourned on an undertaking of good behaviour for a specified period, after which the matters are dismissed.